mamata2423/Final-project/README.md

     -	Area Under Curve (AUC) from growth curves
     -	Biofilm formation using the crystal violet assay.
 ## Results
--	[Figures](Figures) contains manuscript-ready figures, which include Growth curves, Area under Growth curves, and biofilm plots for all the strains combined within a single plot based on different media.
+-	[Figures](Figures) contain manuscript-ready figures, which include Growth curves, Area under Growth curves, and biofilm plots for all the strains combined within a single plot based on different media.
 - [figure-gfm](FinalProject_files/figure-gfm) includes figures for each strain during the analysis.
 -	[FinalProject.Rmd](FinalProject.Rmd) contains the complete code for the analysis.
 -	[FinalProject.md](FinalProject.md) is a markdown file that is favored by GitHub.